elastic/package-registry/CONTRIBUTING.md

 ### Package

-A Package contains the dashboards, visualisations, and configurations to monitor the logs and metrics of a particular technology or group of related services, such as “MySQL”, or “System”.
+A package contains the dashboards, visualisations, and configurations to monitor the logs and metrics of a particular technology or group of related services, such as “MySQL”, or “System”.

-A Package consists of:
+The package consists of:

 * Name
 * Zero or more dashboards and visualisations and Canvas workpads